idelfrides/idelfrides/README.md

-- # Hi, there  🖐️
+# Hi there, Welcome!  🖐️
-- ### My name is @idelfrides
+## My name is Idelfrides Jorge and I'm glad to have you here 😁
-- 👀 I’m a Computer Engineer and Python Full Stack Developer
+I am a Computer Engineer and Python Full Stack Developer .
-- 👀 I’m interested in  **Fullstack Software Development, Data Science and Artificial Intelligence enthusiastic**  and I’m currently learning **Data Science**
+My interests are  **Fullstack Software Development, Data Science and Artificial Intelligence enthusiastic** I’m currently learning **Data Science** .

-- 💞️ I’m looking to collaborate on projects about **Data Science**
-- 📫 How to reach me arrund web -> next section
+📫 How to reach me arrund web -> next section

 ---